 - Increases productivity by developing automated applications; eliminating duplications; coordinating information requirements.

-- Provides information to management by assembling and summarizing data; preparing reports; making presentations of findings, analyses, and recommendations.
+- Provides information to finance management by assembling and summarizing data; preparing reports; making presentations of findings, analyses, and recommendations.

 - Updates job knowledge by participating in educational opportunities; reading professional publications; maintaining personal networks; participating in professional organizations.